fbpx Skip to the content

 This 0.50 mile trail winds its way along portions of the Rocky Ridge, Connector, Muncaster Mill, and Backbone Trails through second-growth eastern deciduous forest.
 The forest once covered much of the eastern part of the country.
 Today only fragments of the forest remain.
 On this trail, you will learn about 11 of the park’s common trees.

-Meadowside Tree Trail map ( pdf)
+Meadowside Tree Trail map (accessible pdf)

 Chronolog – Environmental Time Lapse Photographs Created by Hikers